Sky marshal: China

+Currently, both Aviation Safety Officers and Air Marshals exist and are both responsible for law enforcement and anti-terrorism on flights, however Aviation Safety Officers are airline employees while Air Marshals are sworn People's Police officers, and are legally considered civil employees.
+Additionally, Aviation Safety Officers can also have additional duties to assist flight attendants while the roles Air Marshals have is solely focused on law enforcement.

 India

 Sky marshals were introduced by Indian Airlines in December 1999, following the hijacking of Indian Airlines Flight 814 in Kandahar.
 Following the September 11 attacks, private operators like Air Sahara also introduced sky marshals on some flights and stated plans to increase these.

 In 2003, Air India had an agreement with a US directive to have air marshals on all of its US-bound flights.
 They are recruited from India's elite commando force National Security Guard.
 Ipsita Biswas of India's Terminal Ballistics Research Laboratory (TBRL) were developing frangible bullets which shatter if they hit a substance that is harder than the bullet is.
-The application would allow their sky marshals to use these bullets to shoot, or threaten to shoot, hi-jackers on board aircraft, with the assurance that the aircraft itself would not suffer substantial damage.
+The application would allow their sky marshals to use these bullets to shoot, or threaten to shoot, hijackers on board aircraft, with the assurance that the aircraft itself would not suffer substantial damage.

 Ireland

 Ireland does not have a dedicated sky marshal agency, although there is a National Civil Aviation Security Committee (NCASC).
 Limited capabilities are provided by the Garda Síochána emergency response unit (ERU), the national police armed tactical unit, and backup may be provided by the counter-terrorism the Garda Special Detective Unit (SDU) and the Army Ranger Wing (ARW) special forces unit in certain situations.

-The Irish government allows armed flight marshals from the United Kingdom, United States, Canada, Israel, Australia and specific European Union (EU) countries onboard international flights landing from or destined for those countries in Irish airspace, once they are informed of their presence beforehand.
+The Irish government allows armed flight marshals from the United Kingdom, United States, Canada, Israel, Australia and specific European Union countries onboard international flights landing from or destined for those countries in Irish airspace, once they are informed of their presence beforehand.
 Weapons carried by an air marshal in Ireland include a concealed handgun, taser, knife and pepper spray.